Picasso, Magritte feature in Christie's February auctions

-Christie's estimated that those works and others to be sold in four auctions on February 4-5 and a fifth on February 7 in London could raise between 156.7 million and 228.3 million pounds.
+Christie's estimated that those works and others to be sold in four auctions on Feb.
+4-5 and a fifth on Feb.
+7 in London could raise between 156.7 million and 228.3 million pounds ($260 million-$376 million).

 The Picasso, entitled "Femme au costume turc dans un fauteuil" (Woman in a Turkish costume seated in a chair), 1955, is valued at 15-20 million pounds and is on sale for the first time in 55 years, Christie's said in a press release.